For Companies

 Goals

-Develop ability to direct innovation research and solve complex problems
+Develop ability to lead innovation research and solve complex problems

 Candidate selection

-Employee proposed by company and evaluated by Faculty Board
+Employee proposed by the company and evaluated by the Faculty Board

 Research project definition